ruippeixotog/docker-google-musicmanager/README.md

 At the time of writing, there is no way to run the application as a headless service.
 The image relies on the method described [here](http://superuser.com/questions/429153/using-google-music-manager-in-linux-from-the-command-line), which involves launching a lightweight X11 display server ([Xvfb](http://en.wikipedia.org/wiki/Xvfb)) and a VNC server ([x11vnc](http://www.karlrunge.com/x11vnc/)).

+***Please note**: This method worked for me for a long time in the past, but I'm aware of its lack of reliability and reproducibility.
+I do not have the necessary expertise to debug Google connection or authentication problems here.
+Google Music Manager was never meant to be run headless and there is no documentation whatsoever, so while I shared this image with the community, unfortunately I can't provide support for it.
+Feel free to send pull requests if you have a fix.*

 ## How to run

 There are two ways to pass the required Google account credentials to this image.